 The warfare between Apachean peoples and Euro-Americans has led to a stereotypical focus on certain aspects of Apachean cultures that are often distorted through misperception as noted by anthropologist Keith Basso (1983: 462):

-Technorati tags: and or and or or White House Press Briefing by Dana Perino 10/19/07 VIDEO PODCAST and Native American Heritage Month Two Tepees and Using nanotubes to detect and repair cracks in aircraft wings, other structures
+Technorati tags: Public Domain Clip Art and clip art or public domain and Native American Heritage Month or Apache Still Life or White House Press Briefing by Dana Perino 10/19/07 VIDEO PODCAST and Native American Heritage Month Two Tepees and Using nanotubes to detect and repair cracks in aircraft wings, other structures

 No comments: